fredgibbs/fredgibbs.github.io/tutorials/_posts/2012-10-12-extract-geocode-placenames-from-text-file.md

 York County, VA
 {% endhighlight %}

-Let's write some code that reads in the placenames from this file, makes an API call for each one, and then extracts and prints the latitude and longitude coordinates from the JSON response that we'll get from the Google server.
-Notice that for each row we load from the file, we first strip off any whitespace (including new line characters) of the end using the rstrip() method that can be called on any string.
-It's always good to create and maintain clean data.
+Ultimately, we want some code that reads in the placenames from this file, makes an API call for each one, and then extracts and prints the latitude and longitude coordinates from the JSON response that we'll get from the Google server.

+If you're just reading in lines of texts, the basic skeleton you need is:

+{% highlight python %}
+inputfile = open('placelist.txt')

+for row in inputfile:
+  #do something

+{% endhighlight %}

+The 'something' that we want to do is to make an API call and process the request---meaning extract the latitude and longitude from the JSON response.
+Let's add the code to import the requests module, formulate and send the request, and extract relevant information.

 {% highlight python %}
 import requests